yvonniefan/php2650_project/php2650_proj.md

 … Trees are generally unstable and hence researchers have recommended the growing of a collection of trees \[10, 27\], commonly referred to as random survival forests \[20, 26\].

-# CIF conditional inference forest

-The random survival forests algorithm, has been criticised for having a bias towards selecting variables with many split points and the conditional inference forest algorithm has been identified as a method to reduce this selection bias.

 # Application